Carnegie Vanguard High School: Admissions

 The school capacity is 750 students.
 About 185 spots are available for incoming ninth grade students and a small number of spots are available for incoming tenth graders.
 CVHS is not a zoned school so students in the immediate neighborhood are not automatically accepted.
 There are no admission spots for 11th and 12th graders.
-Carnegie has an admission rate of about 20% and receives over 1500 applications for less than 200 seats every year.
+Carnegie has an admission rate of about 13% and receives over 1500 applications for less than 200 seats every year.

 The Carnegie application process segregates students by whether or not they are Gifted and Talented (G/T) in HISD.
-Students not already identified as G/T in HISD or attending a private school must submit take a test to see if they are G/T and provide other academic information while qualified HISD G/T don't need to provide anything more.
+Students not already identified as G/T in HISD or attending a private school must take a test to see if they are G/T and provide other academic information while qualified HISD G/T don't need to provide anything more.

 Qualified applications are placed into a lottery to see if they will be accepted.
 Students that are poorer and/or minority do receive more preference in the lottery.
 The school automatically accepts qualified students who have siblings that currently are in the ninth through eleventh grade at Carnegie, given there is enough space.

 Carnegie has no formal feeder patterns as it is a magnet school and serves students from all over the HISD area.
 Carnegie attracts many students who are enrolled in private schools for middle school.